-Regardless of sex or age, Irish prisoners in the 19th century were forced to perform hard labour and live under harsh conditions.
+Regardless of sex or age, Irish prisoners in the 19th-century were forced to perform hard labor and live under harsh conditions.
 Being a woman or a child did not necessarily translate to gentler treatment.

 In this article, I will share some of the stories of women and children at three Dublin prisons: Grangegorman Female Penitentiary, Kilmainham Jail, and Smithfield Young Offenders Prison.
 I will also describe two instruments of hard labour: the penal treadmill and the shot drill.

 The penal treadmill was a device that was developed for prisons as a hard labour machine.
 The device was based on an agricultural machine that was used to grind corn in the flour mills, but in the prisons there was no grinding of corn.
 The penal treadmill existed only as a means of punishment.

 The device consisted of a long cylinder with steps built around the outside that could accommodate multiple prisoners who were separated from one another by partitions.
 Prisoners pushed down on the steps to turn the cylinder, creating an everlasting staircase experience.
 If one prisoner fell, it might take several minutes for the cylinder to stop, during which time the person who had fallen might be trampled.

 In the summer, prisoners had to walk on the treadmill for five hours a day, and in the winter it was four hours.
 One prison officer stated, “I have seen today the strongest of fellows led away crying from the Tread Mill."